I Am Running XFCE On My Proxmox Host?!

 Conclusion

 This little mini PC project has proven to be fun, and it was as easy to get a desktop GUI running on Proxmox as I had hoped!
-Having a single power-sipping mini PC fitting into two or three roles at the same time seems like a good value, and I to see just how much use I get out of these tertiary use cases.
+Having a single power-sipping mini PC fitting into two or three roles at the same time seems like a good value, and I am excited to see just how much use I get out of these tertiary use cases.

 Odds are pretty good that I will never need to use this Proxmox mini PC as an emergency workstation, but I will feel better knowing that it is available.
 I do expect to get some use out of the video recording and streaming capabilities.
-I have some work to do there, because I want to be able to use the output from OBS Studio on the mini PC as a virtual webcam in Chrome on my desktop when I connect to Riverside.fm.
+I have some work to do there because I want to be able to use the output from OBS Studio on the mini PC as a virtual webcam in Chrome on my desktop when I connect to Riverside.fm.

 What do you think?
 Do you think it is silly to run a GUI on a server?
 I would usually be the first person to think so!
 Are you already doing something similar with one of your Proxmox servers?
 Or are you running your emergency GUI in a virtual machine?
 Does it seem like a good idea to overload one of my Proxmox nodes as a video capture, encoding, and streaming machine?
 Tell me about it in the comments, or join the Butter, What?!
 Discord community to chat with us about it!